bharadwaj-varma-99/rtms-samples/video/save_video_sdk/readme.md

 # Zoom RTMS Saving Raw Video Stream project

-This project demonstrates real-time video stream, capture and saving onto local storage using the Zoom RTMS .
+This project demonstrates realtime video stream, capture and saving onto local storage using the Zoom RTMS .
 It focuses on capturing video data from Zoom meetings and saving it to the format received as-is.
 This sample uses the payload to subscribe to H264 video format.

 ## Prerequisites